ebellempire/voicesPlayer/README.md

 --player-timestamp-color
 --player-timestamp-background
 ```
+If you need more customization than this allows, you should probably create a fork.
 ## Notes
 - Currently supports only one audio track at a time.
 - Currently only supports a single codec per track so MP3 is recommended.